JtMotoX/docker-trivy/README.md

 # docker-trivy

 ## Description
 This will perform a vulnerability scan of all images of currently running containers.
 The schedule is defined in the [crontab](/build/crontab) file.
-It is recommended to have the log files pushed into a logging tool such as Splunk for analysis and alerting.
+It is recommended to have the log files pushed into a logging tool such as Splunk (will need to set TRUNCATE=0 in props.conf) for analysis and alerting.

 ## Instructions
 1. Determine the host docker gid: `stat -c '%g' /var/run/docker.sock`